• facebook

 Francesca Chillino

-Position: Government Relations Assistant
+Position: Government Relations Liaison

 Francesca joined the THLN team in September 2024, shortly after graduating from Baylor University.
 In her role, she supports the THLN team by conducting research and gathering data to advance the legislative bills currently in progress.
 Francesca has been passionate about animal rescue and welfare for most of her life, actively engaging in the cause since the summer of 2014.
 During college, she worked at the Humane Society of Central Texas and volunteered with several other animal welfare organizations.